seacode/rsimGmacs/README.md

 # rsimGmacs
 R-based simulator for testing gmacs (take 2).

-Currently, the function 'runSim.BBRKC()' runs the R-based gmacs simulation model in a simple demonstration mode based on the model configuration provided by ModelConfiguration.BBRKC() [2 fisheries, 2 surveys, found in ModelConfiguration.R].
-Plots are produced of various population quantities, but no output is otherwise provided.
-Output suitable for input to gmacs is TBD at the moment.
+The function 'runSim.BBRKC()' runs the R-based gmacs simulation model in a simple demonstration mode based on the model configuration file ModelConfiguration.BBRKC.dat [2 fisheries, 2 surveys, multiple time blocks].
+Plots are produced of various population quantities.
+Currently, no output is otherwise provided.
+Output suitable for input to gmacs will be implemented as the next step in development.

+Comments from gmacs developers/users are welcome and invited.